 Eflasher = 5.8 Wh/day

 EDL = [13.9 h/day x 24.4 W] + 5.8 Wh/day + 28.8 Wh/day = 373.8 Wh/day

+Optic Rotation Control

+Content required.

 Sound Signal

 Sound signals operate over a wide voltage and temperature range.
-Request from the manufacturer of the signal the energy demand at the expected operating voltages (24hour operation may have a high daytime and lower night time voltage when operating on an unregulated solar power system) and the expected operating temperatures.
+Request from the manufacturer of the signal the energy demand at the expected operating voltages (24-hour operation may have a high daytime and lower night time voltage when operating on an unregulated solar power system) and the expected operating temperatures.

 For example, a sound signal with a power consumption of 21.6 watts during blast, and 0.24 watts when silent with a rhythm of one 3 second blast every 30 seconds will have an energy demand of: